Secular Student Alliance International Resources

 Freethought Student Alliance

-The Freethought Student Alliance connects student leaders from around Australia to help them work together and grow as a collective student movement dedicated to furthering science, reason and secular values in Australian society.
+The Freethought Student Alliance connects student leaders from around Australia and New Zealand to help them work together and grow as a collective student movement dedicated to furthering science, reason and secular values in Australian society.
 The Alliance aims to provide students with useful advice, resources and networking opportunities, and also support students planning to start new groups on university campuses.

 Richard Dawkins Foundation for Reason and Science / OUT Campaign